forgotten-pillar/fp-notes/content/sda-history/1884-as-test.md

 > [!important] The current challenge of SDA church
 > The Seventh-day Adventist Church has undergone a process of reorganization in terms of their beliefs.
 See [[principles-vs-beliefs|Fundamental Principles vs. Fundamental Beliefs]].
 This transformation influences our understanding of the First Angel's Message.
 Who is God from the First Angel's message?
-See [[God of First Angel's Message|God of First Angel's Message]]
+See [[god-of-first-angels-message|God of First Angel's Message]]

 ## Appendix: What Happened to William Miller?